Midovative/Midovative/README.md

 - 💼 [LinkedIn](https://www.linkedin.com/in/olalekanafolabi/)
 - ✉ Email: Lekanafolabi12@gmail.com
-- 🌐 Portfolio Site (coming soon!)
+- 🌐 Portfolio Site

 ---

-> “Cybersecurity is not just a skill — it's a mindset.”
+> “Cybersecurity is not just a skill — it is the mindset of continuously monitoring, analysing and securing systems both on-prem and in the cloud..”
 > – Muhydeen Afolabi

 Thanks for visiting my GitHub!
 Don’t forget to ⭐ star any repo you find helpful 💻🔥